Videos

 Music Measures vs Dance Measures: Describes how music measures differ from dance measures, and why it's important to know the difference, and when to use them.

-Labeling the Counts: There are various ways of referring to the counts; we'll the pros and cons of the various methods, and specify a consistent terminology in order to converse about them.
+Labeling the Counts: There are various ways of referring to the counts; we'll discuss the pros and cons of the various methods, and specify a consistent terminology in order to converse about them.

 Finding the Downbeat: Describes the fine main musical cues to listen for, so you can find the downbeats of the dance measures by listening to the music.